Socio-technical Smart Grid Optimization via Decentralized Charge Control of Electric Vehicles: Local and Autonomous Operational Planning

-Figure~\ref{fig:generation} illustrates the concept of plan generation.
-Agents compute \emph{flexibility windows} within which their vehicle is usually available to charge.
-In practice, windows usually correspond to times in which the vehicle is parked at home.
-During these times, it charges or it is fully charged and does not consume battery.
-In each window, \emph{charging slots} are computed in which a full charging can be performed.
-The agent ranks the slots from low to high according to the likelihood of vehicle usage computed from historic data.
-Each plan uses a varied number of slots within which the charging is redistributed.
+Figure~\ref{fig:generation} illustrates the proposed novel concept of plan generation that is the core contribution of this paper.
+A\-ge\-nts locally calculate the time required for a full battery charge as well as compute \emph{flexibility windows} within which their vehicle is usually available for charging.
+In practice, windows correspond to times in which a vehicle is parked at home.
+During these times, the state of charge of the battery in a vehicle increases, i.e. the vehicle is charged, or remains at the same level.
+The state of charge cannot decrease as the vehicle is parked and does not consume power from its battery.
+In each window, \emph{charging slots} can be efficiently computed.
+In each charging slot a full battery charging can be performed.
+A single charging slot up to a maximum number of slots that is equal to the maximum number of possible plans \numOfPlans form a flexibility window.
+The agent ranks the slots from low to high by a data-driven reasoning based on historical data: the likelihood of vehicle usage computed from past trips determines the ranking of the slots.
+Each charging plan uses a varied number of top ranked slots.
+For example, in a plan that uses two charging slots, the charging is completed in two different periods corresponding to the top-two ranked slots.

-Each EV model has a certain level of power consumption when it charges.
-The plans redistribute the power usage as illustrated in Figure~\ref{fig:plans} for Window 3 that belongs to the states of charge in Figure~\ref{fig:generation}c and~\ref{fig:generation}d.
-For the illustration, a Nissan model equipped with a 6.6 kW onboard charger is used~\cite{NissanModelPower}.
+Figure~\ref{fig:plans} illustrates the redistributed power usage of the plans in Figure~\ref{fig:generation}c and~\ref{fig:generation}d for Window 3.
+Each electric vehicle model consumes a certain level of power from the grid when it is charged.
+For this illustration, a Nissan Leaf model equipped with a 6.6 kW onboard charger is used~\cite{NissanPower}.

+Note that all planning operations are localized to preserve privacy that is a novelty of this approach.
+No personal data are shared to third parties.
+Technology for the realization of such electric vehicle charging control and planning exists~\cite{Crombez2013,Hayashi2015,Fincham2017,Hoque2017,Jiang2018} and can be adopted in the context of a (i) home energy management system~\cite{Hu2013}, (ii) a demand-response program by a power utility company~\cite{Rassaei2015} or (iii) a third party technology provider for electric vehicles~\cite{Pryor2008}.

-\subsection{Technical Concept}
+\subsection{Technical concept}